 (see above for variations in notation) in stages, from the simplest form of to the most arbitrary.

 Each measurable subset induces a measurable characteristic function where if , if .
+(In the constructive theory, where is a complemented pair, is a partial function with a full domain, so is still a measurable function as defined above.)
 In general, we have

 so from now on we will assume that we are integrating over all of (and drop the subscript).